1tugume/Esau-CEGA/README.md

 #LEARNING

-first line in readme file
+first line in readme file Edit from the remote

 here i define my variables